AbdurrahmanFaris-Rizqullah/todo-list-social-api/README.md

-# Next.js Project with Posts API
+# CRUD API for to-do list management posts on social media

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).